DeqiTang/build-test-atomscistudio/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.
 ```

+## Licenses and Acknowledges for third party softwares
+Atomscistudio makes use of lots of third party softwares.
+They have their own licenses, and here below is an incomplete but growing list of licenses and acknowledgements for them.

+* Qt 6.0 is licensed under
+* Boost is licensed under [Boost Software License 1.0](https://www.boost.org/LICENSE_1_0.txt).
+* OpenSSL 1.1.1, 1.1.0, 1.0.2 are licensed under [the dual OpenSSL and SSLeay license](https://www.openssl.org/source/license-openssl-ssleay.txt).
+* OpenSSL 3.0 and later releases are licensed under [Apache License v2](https://www.openssl.org/source/apache-license-2.0.txt).
+* Libssh2 is licensed under [BSD-3-Clause License](https://opensource.org/licenses/BSD-3-Clause).
+* Armadillo is licensed under [Apache License v2](https://www.apache.org/licenses/LICENSE-2.0.txt).
+* BLAS is a freely-available software package.
+* LAPACK is licensed under the [modified BSD license](http://www.netlib.org/lapack/LICENSE.txt).
+* atomsciflow is licensed under [MIT License](https://opensource.org/licenses/MIT)

+The binary distribution of atomscistudio may or may not contain
+the binary files of the used third party softwares, depending
+on the availability of them on the target system.